-- b.
-All freestanding lighting for open, off-street parking areas shall have a maximum height of twenty-four (24) feet in height, and shall be shielded and directed downward. - c.
+- a.
+All freestanding streetlights shall have a maximum height of thirty feet (30') and shall have fixtures that direct light downward and inward. - b.
+All freestanding lighting for open, off-street parking areas shall have a maximum height of twenty-four (24) feet in height and shall be shielded and directed downward. - c.
 All building-mounted lighting, if any, shall be directed or shielded in such a manner to prevent glare from projecting onto adjacent properties or public rights-of-way, but allow for sufficient lighting for security and safety purposes. - d.
-All on-site lighting shall utilize full cut-off fixtures and shall be energy-saving smart lights or incorporate automatic shut-off to conserve energy.
+All on-site lighting shall utiltize full cut-off fixtures and shall be energy-saving smart lights or incorporate automatic shut-off to conserve energy.

 LANDSCAPE.
-OPEN SPACE, LIMITS OF DISTURBANCE TREE PRESERVATION
+OPEN SPACE, LIMITS OF DISTURBANCE AND TREE PRESERVATION landscape typologies depicted on Pages 22 through 31 in the MCP.